BenjaminShinar/Books-Resources/README.md

 #### Kubernetes Explained

-Kubernetes is an orchastration tool to manage containerized applications
+Kubernetes is an orchestration tool to manage containerized applications

 Kubernetes master has the Kubernetes API, the customer worker nodes are also kubernetes managed, and each has a kubelet.